bkirwi/decline/src/main/tut/usage.md

 )
 ```

-That's enough info to parse command-line args!
-The `parse` method returns either the parsed value, if the arguments were good,
+Calling `parse` returns either the parsed value, if the arguments were good,
 or a help text if something went wrong.

 ```tut:book